Victor-Ochoa/Victor-Ochoa/README.md

 ## Graduations and Courses

+### College
+Twice I started studying at college, but unfortunately I did not progress with my studies, once with the computer science course at UNISINOS and again with the course Analysis and Systems Development at IF in Bento Gonçalves.
+I am a self-taught developer Focused on Microsoft technologies
 ## Professional experiences and projects

 ### Possible WordWide

 **September 3, 2018 - Current**

 Initially I worked on a backend project for a Quote Calculator and currently work with CRM Sitecore, WCF and Web API.
 In theses projects I used SQL Server Database.
+In the project I'm working on, I'm having the opportunity to work within Azure Devops

 ### Cigam Gestor